duanewg/windows-server-migration-to-zentyal/README.md

     - Join all existing client machines to the new domain
     - Use USMT to migrate local user data from the old domain's user profile to the new domain's user profile
 - Decommissioning
-    - Created a back of old domain controller using Proxmox
+    - Create a back of old domain controller using Proxmox
-    - Deleted old virutal machine containing the domain controller to free resoureces
+    - Delete old virutal machine containing the domain controller to free resoureces

 <h2>Architecture Diagram</h2>